24HourKarma/jyoti50-celebration/public/fix_summary.md

 1. Upload the fixed file to your server
 2. Test the admin dashboard to confirm all functionality is working
 3. No server restart or database changes are required

+## Long-term Recommendations
+1. For header/footer settings: The current solution works with the server API's expected format
+2. For gallery uploads: Consider fixing the server-side issue when possible, but the localStorage solution provides a reliable alternative in the meantime